Analida's Ethnic Spoon

 Notes

-Optional: Brush the empanadas with an egg wash of 1 egg whisked with 1 Tbsp of water before baking for a shiny golden exterior.
+Optional: Brush the empanadas with an egg wash of 1 egg whisked with 1 tablespoon of water before baking for a shiny golden exterior.

 Frequently Asked Questions: